According to Google, slow-loading sites come with a warning: 53% of visits are abandoned if a website takes longer than three seconds to load.

 You can save time, money, and frustration with a site by Clickex.
 We manage the design, development, and ongoing monthly management to nail every single point outlined above.

-We are on a mission to bring tens of thousands of hours and millions of dollars (actually) of web design and digital marketing experience to up–and–coming Alberta small businesses.
+We are on a mission to bring tens of thousands of hours and millions of dollars (actually) of web design and digital marketing experience to businesses that live and die on their ability to generate leads for their services.

 We ask the right questions to uncover your business needs and unpick your marketplace.